2024-4-27

 In doing the project, I was very impressed with what the original chip designers were able to accomplish.
 They used some very clever techniques to squeeze maximum functionality out of very limited resources–particularly using the combination of an exponential lookup table and a log-sine lookup table to apply gain to the sine wave without the use of multipliers, and the clever use of time sharing the operator resources among 36 slots.

-Tools used are Modelsim, Vivado 2016.1, Octave (for sample analysis), and SVEditor (for SystemVerilog file editing).
+Tools used were Modelsim, Vivado 2016.1, Octave (for sample analysis), and SVEditor (for SystemVerilog file editing).

 These were produced by writing the actual binary output values of the operator logic in simulation to a file and plotting them using Octave.